davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

 - A method, `Card getCardAt(int index)` which accepts an index to the current Hand, and returns the Card at the given index.
 If the index is out of range, this method should return null.

-- A method, `boolean isBust()` which accepts no input arguments, and determines whether or not the value of the hand exceeds 21.
+- A method, `boolean isBust()` which accepts no input arguments, and determines whether or not the value of the hand exceeds 21 (i.e., 21 is not bust!)

 - A method, `boolean isBlackJack()` which accepts no input arguments, and determines whether or not the current Hand holds a Black Jack.
 This can only occur when the the Hand holds exactly two cards, and the value of the Hand is **21**.
 Note that any other combination of Cards that adds up to **21** is not considered a Black Jack (e.g., three 7s).